kagaimiq/jl-uboot-tool/protocol-usb.md

 };
 ```

+In AC4100, however, the arguments are different: r3 passes the msd_send function, r4 passes the msd_recv function and r5 passes the msd_hook.

-The response to this command is sent after the code returns, and if the SCSI command hook was set,
-then it will be called on *all* SCSI commands received.
+The response to this command is returned after the code returns, and if the SCSI hook was set, then it will handle *all* requests *first*.

-If the hook returns zero then the command will be handled by the MaskROM/etc.
+If the hook returns zero, then this command will be handled by the "host".
+Otherwise it will be assumed that this command was handled by the hook.

-The hook gets reset when this command is executed.
+The hook gets reset when this command is executed, before calling the code.

 ### Write memory (encrypted)

-**Note: DV15-specific**
+**Note: (at least) DV15-specific**

 - Command: `FB 31 AA:aa:aa:aa SS:ss -- cc:CC`
   * AA:aa:aa:aa = Memory address